CAS PO 390 Special Topics in Political Theory

 CAS PO 391 Classical to Early Modern Political Theory

 A text-oriented study of the principal political ideas of ancient, medieval, and early modern political philosophers such as Thucydides, Plato, Aristotle, Augustine, Aquinas, Al-Farabi, and Machiavelli.
-Also offered as CAS PH 453, Theories of Political Society.
+Meets with CAS PH453.

 CAS PO 392 Modern Political Theory

 CAS PO 393 The European Enlightenment

 Survey of the intellectual and social transformation of Europe from the 1680s to the French Revolution.
 Readings draw on both eighteenth-century sources (including Voltaire, Diderot, Condorcet, Lessing, Smith, and Hume) and recent work by historians.
-Also offered as CAS HI 314.
+Meets with CAS HI 314.

 CAS PO 591 Seminar in Political Philosophy